 - Maintenance – Choose a generator that requires minimal maintenance.
 You just don’t want a generator that will leave you stranded because the carburetor is broken.
 This brings in the idea of generators that can easily be DIY’ed when they break down.

 - Power requirements – Depending on the types of gadgets or appliances you’ll use when camping, you’ll need to choose a generator that will supply you with sufficient wattage.
+Something worth considering is a Go Power inverter.

 - Cost – You’ve heard it said that cheap is expensive, and this is the case with generators.
 Always aim for generators with top range qualities and generators that fit within your range of budget.